paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-014-federal-election-campaigns.md

 Section, Pub.
 L. 92–225, title III, § 311, formerly § 312, as added Pub.
 L. 93–443, title II, § 208(a), Oct.
 15, 1974, 88 Stat.
 1283; renumbered § 311, Pub.
 L. 94–283, title I, § 105, May 11, 1976, 90 Stat.
 481, related to reports to the President and Congress.

 #### Effective Date of Repeal
 Repeal effective Jan.
 8, 1980, see section 301(a) of Pub.
-L. 96–187, set out as an Effective Date of 1980 Amendment note under [section 431 of this title](./chapter-014-federal-election-campaigns.md#section-431).
+L. 96–187, set out as an Effective Date of 1980 Amendment note under [section 30101 of Title 52](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title52-section30101&num=0&edition=prelim), Voting and Elections.

 <a id="section-437f"></a>